h3rb/page/README.md

 docs/

 Documentation you want to make available on your site or to other people.
+If there is an .sql here, delete it after you use it.

 _Setup Notes_